Fanarim/github_labelbot/README.md

 # Github Labelbot
 Configurable Github bot used for automatic issues labeling

-Sample webhook is running at https://labelbot-api.herokuapp.com/
+Sample webhook is running at https://labelbot-api.herokuapp.com/ and it's functionality can be tested in https://github.com/Fanarim/github_labelbot_testrepo repository.

 ## Configuration
 TBA